Jewish Coaches Association

 The Jewish Coaches Association (JCA) is a non-profit organization founded in 2005 that supports Jewish-American college, high school, and youth basketball coaches around the United States.
 The association is an advocacy group for coaches to represent coaches to the NCAA and National Association of Basketball Coaches.
 Founding members include Bobby Schwartz, founding national director; and Bruce Pearl, who served as the first president of the association.

 Annual events and awards

 The JCA holds an annual breakfast for Jewish coaches at the Final Four and sometimes offers Shabbat services for coaches and their families during the Final Four weekend of events.
 When Passover occurs during the Final Four, the JCA can help to organize seders for coaches and their families.
-The Red Auerbach award recognizes the most outstanding Jewish-American basketball coach of the year.
+The Red Auerbach Coach of the Year Award recognizes the most outstanding Jewish-American basketball coach of the year.
 The Association takes nominations from its members and in March at the conclusion of conference tournament play the Board of Directors vote to determine a winner.
 The winner is presented the Red Auerbach Trophy at the Final Four.

+The following are the recipients of the Red Auerbach Coach of the Year Award: